 Every two years, the United States Bureau of Labor Statistics updates their employment projections.
-The information appearing in this article was first published in January 2018, and includes job growth forecasts for the years 2016 through 2026.
+The information appearing in this article was first published in September 2020, and includes job growth forecasts for the years 2019 through 2029.

 This article is going to summarize some of the research conducted by the Bureau of Labor Statistics (BLS) in conjunction with the Department of Labor.
 The information includes several projections, including workforce demographics, job growth trends, education, training, and replacements.

 According to this latest release, the civilian labor force is expected to grow by 0.4% over a ten-year timeframe from 162.8 million to nearly 169 million individuals.
 This statistic includes all workers over the age of 16.

 By 2029, all baby boomers will be at least 65 years old, contributing to slower projected growth in the labor force, as well as a continued decline in the labor force participation rate over the next ten years, since older people are less likely to participate in the labor force.